Materials and Tools

 I have a woodzilla hand press.
 I totally love it.
 I use the 19x12.5 inch size and it works great for most of my prints.
 You can see often see me putting this press to work in my instagram videos if you want to see how it works.

-This spring I also purchased a Conrad Monotype Press.
-I'm so excited about this piece of equipment because I've been pulling all of my largest pieces by hand.
-This new press will allow me to work on a much larger scale.
-I'll keep y'all posted on the progress of this press as I learn the ropes!
+Last spring I also purchased a Conrad Monotype Press, who I named Shirley.
+Before Shirley, I was pulling all of my largest pieces by hand.
+This new press has allowed me to me to work on a much larger scale.
+So far, I've been absolutely in love with this piece of equipment.

 Block Storage: